voximplant/click-to-call/README.md

-# Zingaya
+# Click to call

-Zingaya is a web widget that allows users to make one-click calls without leaving the website.
+Click to call is **a button for your website** that allows your customers to make a call over VoIP without leaving the website.

-## Features
+Key features:

-- Calls from a website to phone numbers / SIP / Voximplant users and queues
+* Call a Voximplant user / SIP address / phone number
-- You can dial an extention after the call establishes
+* You can dial an extention number after the call establishes
-- You can mute/unmute your microphone during the call
+* You can mute/unmute your microphone during the call
-- You can choose the microphone and test it by recording your voice and playing it back
+* You can choose the microphone and test it by recording your voice and playing it back
-- You can see the connection status and quality
+* You can see the connection status and quality

 ## Screenshots